 - Scattered LaTeX compile files

 I realised that I had solved these problems at one time or the other in the past, but hadn’t joined them up into a single tool belt that I could access with a simple command in one stroke.
-Like my backup routine before, I realised I could create a
+I realised I could create a

 Makefile that could make it all possible.